-To request special enrollment or obtain more information, contact Alicia Moran at 10 Reservoir Road, Smithfield, Rhode Island 02917.
+To request special enrollment or obtain more information, contact:

 USERRA Notice

 Your Rights Under USERRA

 A. The Uniformed Services Employment and Reemployment Rights Act

 USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
 USERRA also prohibits employers from discriminating against past and present members of the uniformed services, and applicants to the uniformed services.